FAKE HISTORY, ACADEMIC FRAUD

 PERSONAL ABUSE in a PhD THESIS

 In 2015 this individual Julia Clark (b.
 1949) submitted a thesis to the University of Tasmania in the hope of being awarded a PhD degree.
 The award, in our opinion, should be revoked.
-The many instances prior to this thesis where she has claimed – by means both fraudulent, deceitful and abusive – that A. H. Boyd photographed prisoners in Tasmania in 1874 when no evidence has ever existed, nor ever will – is examined in great deal across these weblogs about the life and work of Thomas J. Nevin.
+The many instances prior to this thesis where she has claimed – by means fraudulent, predatory, deceitful and abusive – that A. H. Boyd photographed prisoners in Tasmania in 1874 when no evidence has ever existed, nor ever will – is examined in great deal across these weblogs about the life and work of professional photographer Thomas J. Nevin.
 Without these Nevin weblogs, Julia Clark would have no thesis.

-The first third of Clark’s thesis was copied from the hundreds of books and articles on the subject of 19th century photography of prisoners; the middle third was an excuse to plagiarise the original research on these weblogs about Thomas J. Nevin’s photographs of Tasmanian prisoners taken in the 1870s while abusing his descendants by name; and the last third of the thesis was copied from publications by Sue Hood at the Port Arthur Historic Site and her collaborator Hamish Maxwell Stewart at the University of Tasmania, the latter most obligingly supervising Clark’s “thesis” with all its fantasies, sledging and fabrications.
-Her other supervisior, Stefan Petrow, whom she so warmly acknowledges as co-editor, was born in Hobart, according to the Tasmanian Historical Research Association’s website, viz.
+The first third of Clark’s thesis was copied from the hundreds of books and articles on the subject of 19th century photography of prisoners; the middle third was an excuse to plagiarise the original research on these weblogs about Thomas J. Nevin’s photographs of Tasmanian prisoners taken in the 1870s while abusing his descendants by name; and the last third of the thesis was copied from publications by Susan Hood at the Port Arthur Historic Site and her collaborator Hamish Maxwell Stewart at the University of Tasmania, the latter most obligingly supervising Clark’s “thesis” with all its fantasies, sledging and fabrications.
+Her other supervisor, Stefan Petrow, whom she so warmly acknowledges as co-editor, was born in Hobart, according to the Tasmanian Historical Research Association’s website, viz.

 Stefan Petrow was born in Hobart.
 Stefan is an Associate Professor in the School of History and Classics at the University of Tasmania and has been a member of THRA since 1990.
 He has served two three-year terms as President.

-It is so re-assuring to learn that Stefan Petrow was not born in some Nazi-infested Eastern European hell-hole, and that he must have learnt English from a very early age.
+Why the THRA should see the need to announce Petrow’s birthplace when those of other committee members are not announced is a sign among so many of casual racism/xenophobia in Tasmanian culture, but thank you THRA, it is so re-assuring to learn that Stefan Petrow was not born in some Nazi-infested Eastern European hell-hole, and that he must have learnt English from a very early age.
 So how come this sentence in Julia Clark’s thesis passed his approval (p.
 151)?

 A descendant of Nevin’s, Dr Kerry Williams, has assiduously promoted the claims of Thomas Nevin, whom she believes to be her ancestor …